fgcz/rawDiag/README.md

 # rawDiag <img src="https://user-images.githubusercontent.com/12233339/39515832-84b561ea-4dfb-11e8-9411-276bc6fb71d6.png" align="right" width="100px" />

-an R package supporting rational LC-MS method optimization for bottom-up proteomics
+an R package supporting rational LC-MS method optimization for bottom-up proteomics on multiple OS platforms

-"Its raw, fast and colorful!" [(WEW)](https://github.com/wolski)

 **If your installation does not work with the below-mentioned instructions, do not hesitate to request a ready to run R package from the authors via Email, subject `request rawDiag package`.**